Ultrasound - Obstetric

 Benefits

-- Ultrasound scanning is noninvasive (no needles or injections) and is usually painless.
+- Most ultrasound scanning is noninvasive (no needles or injections).

-- Ultrasound is widely available, easy-to-use and less expensive than other imaging methods.
+- Ultrasound is widely available, easy to use, and less expensive than most other imaging methods.

 - Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-- Ultrasound is the preferred imaging modality for the diagnosis and monitoring of pregnant women and their unborn infants.
+- Ultrasound is the preferred imaging modality for the diagnosis and monitoring of pregnant women and their unborn babies.

 - Ultrasound has been used to evaluate pregnancy for nearly four decades and there has been no evidence of harm to the patient, embryo or fetus.
-Nevertheless, ultrasound should be performed only when clinically indicated.
+Nevertheless, ultrasound should be performed only when medically indicated.

 - Ultrasound allows the doctor to see inside the uterus and provides much information about the pregnancy.